tier-tools/chainit/README.md

 Ideally suited for handling task sequences that should be  interrupted as soon as any subsequent task fails.

 ## How should I use `ChainIt`?
-As not hard to guess, alll is about chaining subsequent `#chain` method calls to a `ChainIt` instance.
+As not hard to guess, all is about chaining subsequent `#chain` method calls to a `ChainIt` instance.

 ### Prerequisites
 The gem supports design-by-contract programming concept assuming `ChainIt` will be used together with both `#value` and `#failure?` aware object that have to be returned by every `#chain`related block.
 It is used to consider the operation successful or failed.

-We reccomend using `Struct`:
+We recommend using `Struct`:

 ```ruby
 Result = Struct.new(:success, :value) do